davejacobs/letters/README.md

 The `o` method takes options, too, so you can add a prefix message to the output or choose another output format -- like [YAML]() or [pretty print]().

 ### The methods ###

+Here are the methods, listed with any options that can be passed in to modify their behavior.
+Some options are available to all methods and are not listed in the table below:

+- `:message (string)`: Print out the specified message as the method is being called.
+- `:line_no (boolean)`: Print out the line number where a method is called as it is being called

+You can easily set these for an entire project using global configuration if you wish (see below).

 <table>
   <tr>
     <th>Letter</th>